Board of Trustees

 Charlie Tomm joined the board in 2013.

 Washington & Lee University (B.S. and J.D.); New York University (L.L.M. – master of laws in taxation); service in U.S. Navy Submarine Service and Navy Diver; admitted to the Bars of New York, North Carolina and Florida.
-Winthrop, Stimson, Putnam & Roberts, New York, 1975-1979; Vice President and General Counsel, Arkansas Best Corporation, 1979-1983; Deputy General Counsel, Schlumberger Limited, 1983-1986; investment banker, Cowen & Company / Robert Fleming, Inc. / Hambrecht & Quist, Inc., 1986-1990; Executive Vice President and Chief Operating Officer, P-I-E Nationwide Trucking, 1990-1994; President and CEO, Coggin / Courtesy AutoGroup, 1994-2008; President and CEO, The Brumos Corporation, 2009-present.
-Service leadership includes Trustee of Washington & Lee University; Chairman and Commissioner of Jacksonville (Fla.)
-Housing Authority; Director, The Bolles School; Director, Lighthouse Lacrosse Foundation.
+Winthrop, Stimson, Putnam & Roberts, New York, 1975-1979; Vice President and General Counsel, Arkansas Best Corporation, 1979-1983; Deputy General Counsel, Schlumberger Limited, 1983-1986; investment banker, Cowen & Company / Robert Fleming, Inc. / Hambrecht & Quist, Inc., 1986-1990; Executive Vice President and Chief Operating Officer, P-I-E Nationwide, Inc., 1990-1994; President and CEO, Coggin / Courtesy AutoGroup, 1994-2008; President and CEO, Brumos Automotive, 2009-present.
+Service leadership includes Trustee of Washington & Lee University; former Chairman and Commissioner of Jacksonville (Fla.)
+Housing Authority; Director, HabiJax (Habitat for Humanity in Jacksonville); Director, Jacksonville Sports Council; Lacrosse Coach, The Bolles School; Director, Lighthouse Lacrosse Foundation.

 MARY JO WILLIAMSON